Shampoos, chocolates, kitchen staples cheaper as new GST rates come into effect today

 Items under the 5% slab include clothes that cost less than Rs 1,000 and footwear below Rs 500, packaged and branded food items, frozen vegetables, coffee, tea and spices, kerosene, coal, medicines, insulin and stents, among others.

-Under the 12% slab are cellphones, frozen meat products, butter, cheese, ghee and fruit juices, while under the 18% slab are tampons, ice cream, chocolates sauces and soups.
-Cars and motorcycles, home appliances such as dishwashers, washing machines and vacuum cleaners and tobacco products such as bidis and pan masala will be taxed in the 28% slab.
+Under the 12% slab are items including cellphones, frozen meat products, butter, cheese, ghee, fruit juices, and sanitary napkins, while under the 18% slab are tampons, ice cream, chocolates sauces, soups etc. Cars and motorcycles, home appliances such as dishwashers, washing machines and vacuum cleaners and tobacco products such as bidis and pan masala will be taxed in the 28% slab.

 Eating out may also be less expensive, as all restaurants – whether air-conditioned or not – will charge GST of 5%.